IanS71/post-install-config/README.md

 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095419877147299920/image.png"/>
 </p>
 <p>
-Level I Support will be responsible for more simpler tasks such as factory resets or general information.
+Level I Support will be responsible for simple tasks such as password resets or general information.

 Deep issues in the infrastructure of the website will be escalated to Level II Support for their evaluation.
 </p>